bahmutov/comment-value/README.md

 Use either using `node -r comment-value index.js` or via CLI alias:
 `comment-value`, `values` or `cv` like this `values index.js`.

+Alias `values` is the preferred way.
+It allows

+* Watch files for changes and rerun with `-w, --watch` option
+* Print instrumented file with `-i, --instrumented` option

 ## Example

 Add a few comments that start with `//>` to `index.js`.
 You can put anything